jamesjharper/integra8/README.md

 ```

-### Async / Sync tests
+## Async / Sync tests
-Integra8 has native support both tokio and async-std runtimes.
+Integra8 has native support both `tokio` and `async-std` runtimes.
-So test can be declared `async` and your runtime of choice
+Tests can be declared `async` and your runtime of choice can be enabled
-can be enabled via the \"tokio-runtime\" or \"async-std-runtime\" feature flag.
+via the \"tokio-runtime\" or \"async-std-runtime\" feature flag.

 Integra8 internally requires an async runtime, so if you do not need to use async functionality,
 you will still need to enable ether the "tokio-runtime" or "async-std-runtime" feature flag for